 Table of Contents (click to expand)

-This is a well known fact that water is scarce.
-Not any water, but the water which we can drink.
-Although earth is majorly covered by water (water covers 71% of the surface of Earth), but out of that water 97% of water is held by oceans which is saline i.e undrinkable.
-The remaining 3% is also not so readily available.
-Indeed, water is scarce.
+It is a well-known fact that water is scarce -- not just any water, but the freshwater we can drink.
+Although water covers about 71% of Earth's surface, roughly 97% of it is held by oceans and is saline, i.e., undrinkable.
+The remaining 3% is mostly locked in glaciers and ice caps.
+Indeed, accessible freshwater is scarce.

 So why can’t we just make water chemically in laboratories?
 We know the formula, right?
 We know that it is formed by the combination of hydrogen and oxygen.
 So why don’t we do it already?